 CHARLOTTE NEWFELD (1996): A civic activist and tenacious advocate for gay and lesbian Chicagoans since the early 1970s, this Friend of the Community lobbied for human rights ordinances, for a mayoral liaison and committee on gay and lesbian issues, and for increased city AIDS budgets.
 She led the Lake View Citizens' Council's board in support of a domestic partnership ordinance in 1996.
-For more than 30 years she has urged and actively backed gay and lesbian political participation.
+For some 40 years she has urged and actively backed gay and lesbian political participation.

 MONA NORIEGA (2002): As an activist since the 1970s, she has developed programs to serve lesbian mothers and their families, organized programs for Latina lesbians and other lesbians of color, helped to open Lambda Legal Defense and Education Fund's Midwest office, served as a business consultant, and co-chaired the original effort to bring the 2006 Gay Games to Chicago.
+In 2011, Mayor Rahm Emanuel appointed her to head the Chicago Commission on Human Relations.